hikari-ongaku/ongaku/docs/index.md

 A big thanks to [Hyper](https://github.com/hypergonial/), for their amazing help towards my program :D Would not have been here without them.

-Another large thank you to all of the staff and contributors to hikari for their amazing support in my journey of building ongaku.
+Another thanks to [Davfsa](https://github.com/davfsa/), for help towards understanding testing and for having an awesome [library](https://hikari-py.dev/) that Ongaku wouldn't exist without.

+Another large help to the [Hikari](https://hikari-py.dev/) community for all contributions and help towards building and fixing the library.